DhivyadharshiniBabu/Sigma-wedge-Hackathon/README.md

 # Sigma wedge Hackathon
+The python code for AAPL stock price is present in Modified_AAPL.ipynb kindly refer to it
 ## Building a Minimalist trading workflow using Quantrocket
 ## Description
-  This repository involves leveraging the Quantrocket platform to extract Apple stock price data from freely available us-stock price dataset. **The goal is to design a minimalist trading workflow aimed at maximizing portfolio value and identifying optimal buy indices.** The process includes calculating returns percentage, determining market states (Bull, Flat, Bear), and assessing portfolio value.
-Additionally, a Transition Probability matrix is constructed and normalized to understand market dynamics.
-Finally, an ARIMA model is implemented to visualize trends in the data, providing insights for informed trading decisions.
+  This repository involves leveraging the Quantrocket platform to extract Apple stock price data from freely available us-stock price dataset. **The goal is to design a minimalist trading workflow aimed at maximizing portfolio value and identifying optimal buy indices.** Firstly, the returns corresponding to closing prices are calculated.
+States are classified, and for each day, transition probabilities are determined.
+Based on these probabilities, a decision is made whether to buy the stock or not on that specific day.
+Two states are considered: additive state and reductive state.
+If the additive state's value is higher than the reductive state's value, the stock is purchased; otherwise, it's not.
+When buying the stock, the portfolio value is increased by 1.
+This process is repeated for each day in a **streaming manner** using a value iteration approach to find the optimal buy indices and portfolio value.

 ## Steps followed
 1. Installation of Docker